rust-lang/rust/text/0000-naked-fns.md

 # Alternatives

 Do nothing.
-The required functionality for the use case outlined can be implemented outside Rust code (such as with a small amount of externally-built assembly) and merely linked in as needed.
+The required functionality for the use case outlined can be implemented outside Rust code and linked in as needed.
+Support for additional calling conventions could be added to the compiler as needed, or emulated with external libraries such as `libffi`.

-Add a new calling convention (`extern "interrupt" fn ...`) which is defined to do any necessary state saving for interrupt service routines.
-This permits more efficient code to be generated for the motivating example (omitting a 'call' instruction which is necessary for any non-trivial ISR), but may not be appropriate for other situations that might call for a naked function.
-Implementation of additional calling conventions like this in the current `rustc` would involve significant modification to LLVM to support it (whereas the proof-of-concept patch for `#[naked]` is less than 10 lines of code).

 # Unresolved questions

 It is easy to quietly generate wrong code in naked functions, such as by causing the compiler to allocate stack space for temporaries where none were anticipated.
-It may be desirable to allow the `#[naked]` attribute on `unsafe` functions only, reinforcing the need for extreme care in the use of this feature.
+It may be desirable to require that all statements inside naked functions be inside `unsafe` blocks (either by declaring the function `unsafe` or including `unsafe { }` in the function body) to reinforce the need for extreme care in the use of this feature.
+Requiring that the function always be marked `unsafe` is not desirable because its external API may be safe.